 Mr. Mathews' extensive travels enabled him to focus his journalism on international politics and foreign affairs.
 He served as an accredited military correspondent and completed nine trips around the world.
 He witnessed and documented unique historical events, such as the signing of the Japanese Surrender aboard the U.S.S.
 Missouri in 1945, the Bikini Bomb Test in 1946 and the John Foster Dulles trip to Japan and Korea, just prior to the outbreak of the Korean Conflict.
 Mr. Mathews was active in public service .
 In 1940 he ran for public office as a democratic representative for Congress.

 The William R. Mathews papers (1916-1971) primarily documents his journalism career as editor and publisher of the Arizona Daily Star (1930-1967), but it also includes material relating to Mathews' military service in World War I, and his role as an official war correspondent in World War II.
 The materials consist of biographical information, correspondence, photographs, scrapbooks, writings, speeches, public service files, travel files and subject files.
-Please note: dates reflect the subject content of the material.
+Be aware that dates reflect the subject content of the material.